jries/SMAP/README.md

 Requirements
 ------------

-1. Matlab 2016a or newer.
+1. MATLAB 2019a and newer.
 Toolboxes: Optimization, Image processing, Curve fitting, Statistics and Machine Learning.
-    A stand-alone version will be released, but will be limited in extensibility.
+    A fully funcrtional stand-alone version that does not require a MATLAB license but is limited in extendability can be downloaded at rieslab.de.

 2. Mac or Windows

 3. For GPU fitting: Windows, NVIDIA graphics card.
 CUDA driver (recommended: version 7.5).
+All fitters also come with a CPU version that is used when these specifications are not met.

 Installation
 ------------